-When a common operational concerns appear within each service as a separate component, the sidecar component can handle all the operational concerns that teams benefit from coupling together.
-Thus, when it comes time to upgrade the monitoring tool, the shared infrastructure team can update the sidecar, and each microservices receives that new functionality.
+When a common operational concerns appear within each service as a separate component, the sidecar component can handle all the operational concerns.

+The shared infrastructure can be done by updating the sidecar, and each microservices receives that new functionality.

 The common sidecar components connect to form a consistent operational interface across all microservices